AZ-0/Scripts/CONTRIBUTING.md

 ## Process
 1. Fork it!
 1. Clone it!
-1. Create a new branch pertaining to your desired changes (e.g: rsa-python-implem)
+1. Create a new branch pertaining to your desired changes (e.g: rsa-python-implem).
-1. Make your changes, following the above contribution rules
+1. Make your changes, following the above contribution rules.
-1. Propose it through a pull-request ─ again, make sure it complies with the guidelines ;)
+1. Propose it through a pull-request ─ again, make sure it complies with the guidelines. ;)
-1. Wait for a review
+1. Wait for a review.
-1. If any change are required, either argue or comply, but eventually go back to the previous step anyway
+1. If any change are required, either argue or comply, but eventually go back to the previous step anyway.
-1. Everything is fine, your request should be merged into the main branch!
+1. Everything is fine, your request should be merged into the main branch!.